zaisid/DATA3402---Tabular-Data/README.md

 ## Preprocessing / Clean up

 In preprocessing the data, many methods were applied.
-An unneceessary index column was removed; no imputatation was necessary because there were no null or missing values.
+An unnecessary index column was removed; no imputatation was necessary because there were no null or missing values.
 The categorical features were label encoded, since many provided information on quality or sequences, rather than one-hot encoded.
 Extreme outliers and nonsense entries were trimmed.
 Some numerical columns were binned and encoded, and the remaining numerical columns were normalized.
 More details of this process can be seen in the "Diamond_Pricing" notebook.

 ### Visualization